dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/faq.md

 ## I can't find Dwains Dashboard in the Integrations after I installed it
 Clear your browser cache or mobile app cache.
 On windows you can do CTRL + F5 and on Apple you can do Hold ⇧ Shift and click the Reload button.
 Or, hold down ⌘ Cmd and ⇧ Shift key and then press R.

+## I dont see certain entities in my Dashboard?
+Make sure to put the entity into an area.
+The Dashboard builts itself from the information it gets from Home Assistant.
+So you need to put every entitity into an area to make it appear in DD3.
+This can be done in HA Configuration > Devices & Services.
+Here search for an integration, device or entity.